Restricting Entries to All-Pay Contests: Extension: A Two-Stage Model

-We now contrast our analyses and results of the two-stage SEC with other existing results. \citet{Moldovanu_2006_Contest_Architecture_Sub-elimination} studied another two-stage elimination contest format, wherein in the first stage, all players are randomly divided into $n_2$ groups, and the winner in each sub-group, i.e., the player with highest first-stage effort within each sub-group, is promoted to the second and final stage.
+We now contrast our analyses and results of the two-stage SEC with other existing results. \citet{Moldovanu_2006_Contest_Architecture_Sub-elimination} studied another two-stage elimination contest format, wherein in the first stage, all players are randomly divided into $n_2$ groups, and the winner in each sub-group, i.e., the player with the highest first-stage effort within each sub-group, is promoted to the second and final stage.
 We refer to this format as a two-stage \textit{sub-elimination} contest.
-They show that there exists a unique symmetric and monotone PBE strategy.
+They show that there exists a unique symmetric and strictly increasing PBE strategy.
 When $n_1$ is large enough, regardless of the prior distribution, it is optimal to set $n_2=2$ in terms of the expected highest efforts under the linear cost function.
-They further show that this outcome is strictly better than that under a regular one-round contest, which is in sharp contrast to our equilibrium dominance result in Theorem \ref{the-Equilibrium Dominance}.
+They further show that this outcome is strictly better than that under a regular one-round contest admitting all players.

 The analysis of sub-elimination contests is much easier than that of SEC since players' posterior beliefs are \textit{independent} of first-stage efforts.
 This is because the players in the second stage are in different sub-groups in the first stage, thus conditional on being promoted to the second stage, the first-stage efforts have no impact on the posterior beliefs about her opponents' abilities.
-Specifically, in the sub-elimination contest, players in the second stage will perceive their opponents' abilities as the largest order statistic among $n_1/n_2$ IID random variables drawn from the prior distribution.
+Specifically, in the sub-elimination contest, players in the second stage will perceive their opponents' abilities as the largest order statistic among $n_1/n_2$ i.i.d. random variables drawn from the prior distribution.
 However, in a two-stage SEC, players' posterior beliefs are coupled with their first-stage efforts.